Calisthenics Workout, Best Exercises and Benefits - Dr. Axe

 Push-ups are a favorite calisthenics exercises because they build strength in numerous areas of the body and can be done anywhere.
 You can achieve great muscle development, as it’s one of the great chest exercises, without lifting a single weight.

 Performing push-ups, for instance, strengthens the muscles in your chest, shoulders and triceps while also strengthening your core.
-You can add variety by doing push ups on a medicine ball or adding a clap between each one.
-An advanced version is the Spiderman push-up, which works the obliques by bringing the knee up towards the arm as you lower into the push-up.
-(Check out a push-up in a TRX workout.)
+You can add variety by doing push-ups on a medicine ball or adding a clap between each one.

 2. Pull-ups

-Pull-ups are great for working your back and biceps.
-In fact, it’s one of the best exercises for your latissimus dorsi.
-The most popular style is with the palms facing forward; however, the chin-up, palms facing towards you, is a great challenge, too.
 While you can do these using a pull-up bar at the gym, you can also perform them with a sturdy tree branch or find a bar at a nearby park.
 There are some options available for installation in doorways of your home, as well.

 Can’t do a pull-up with your own bodyweight?
 Many cannot, so instead use a chair at home to give an assist.
-Or at the gym, use a lat pulldown machine or a pull-up machine that gives assistance.

 3. Abdominal exercises

-There are various ab exercises that you can do to contract the muscles and work towards strengthening them.
+There are various ab exercises that you can do to contract the muscles and work toward strengthening them.
 Even the push-ups mentioned above can help do this if you focus on contracting the muscles while performing the push-up.

 4. Jumping jacks

-If you are not able to jump at this time or need to work up to it, you can do a low impact version by extending one leg at time as the arms go overhead in the traditional jumping jack form.
+If you are not able to jump at this time or need to work up to it, you can do a low-impact version by extending one leg at time as the arms go overhead in the traditional jumping jack form.

 Squat and jumping movements are also great butt exercises, and they can be part of an overall butt workout.